stefanodipierro/the_auto_blog/README.md

 TO FIX:
-update requirements.txt
+update requirements.txt (FIXED)
-fix error handling expecially in the while loop for collecting_result in receiver.py fix css for cards generally fixing css flaws. error handlings and messages for forms.
+fix error handling expecially in the while loop for collecting_result in receiver.py (FIXED) fix css for cards (FIXED) generally fixing css flaws.
+(FIXED) error handlings and messages for forms.
+(FIXED) bug on 1 article that generates more articles (FIXED) move task create_save_articles in background(FIXED) add prompts to fill in meta tags and alt img

 Contributing